When can I apply?

 May I bring my spouse, partner, or another family member?

 Usually, the campus is open to visitors on most weekends but Fellow guests are not permitted to stay on the Allegheny Farm campus with their Fellow during the workweek.
-During COVID, guest restrictions are in place.
+Covid-related guest restrictions may be in place.

 I have a partner – can we apply together?